 Adverse action is the series of steps an employer must take if they make a decision to not hire, not promote, or to fire someone based on negative information on their consumer report.
 It also points out the applicant's right to dispute the contents of their consumer report.

 Along with the FCRA, the Equal Employment Opportunity Commission (EEOC) also comes into play when making adverse employment decisions.
 Guidance issued by the EEOC in 2012 recommends that employers conduct “individualized assessments” when negative information shows up on a consumer report.

 The Commission says employers should consider the nature and gravity of the offense, how much time has passed since the offense or the completion of the sentence, and if the offense has any relevance to the job that is being sought.
 Only then should they decide to take adverse action.

 Taking Adverse Action: Three Steps

 Before making any employment decision based on the contents of a consumer report, you must do something called pre-adverse action.
-You have to inform the applicant or employee that information in their report may be used to make an adverse employment decision.
+Pre-adverse action involves informing the applicant or employee that information in their report may be used to make an adverse employment decision.

 In addition to this notification letter, you must: